-This is the perfect holiday cheesecake!
+Caramel apple cheesecake is the perfect holiday dessert!
 It’s made with caramelized apples layered with buttery, cookie crust and rich and creamy, autumn-spiced cheesecake filling.
 It tastes amazing and is simple to make!

 Apples are one of my favorite ingredients to bake with this time of year.
 Whether I’m making caramel apple pie, caramelized apple blondies, or baked apple cider donuts, I simply love the comforting flavors of baked apples and warm spices like cinnamon and ginger.